 The sequencing produces so much data that a sophisticated program is needed to check its quality and analyze the results.
 The bioinformatics program compares all of the sequences to a fish database, identifying the species of fish and counting the fish DNA sequences for each species.

-Interestingly, not every fish known to inhabit the Park’s Estuarine Sanctuary was found in these samples.
+Interestingly, the two most prevalent DNA matches were those of mummichogs and bay anchovies – species known to the area but that are not seen using our conventional survey methods.
+This is likely due to the inherent bias in trap sampling which precludes species that behaviorally avoid structures.
 There were also some species identified that were a bit of a surprise, such as salmon which might have entered our waterways through sewer discharge events.
-Some of our unexpected species might also live upstream in the Hudson and their DNA flowed downriver.
-Some common species didn’t show up in our DNA samples, which might have to do with how the DNA is copied using PCR.
-This is because the DNA primers might not have bonded well enough or that our bioinformatics database doesn’t include those fish species yet.
+Some of our unexpected species might also live upstream in the Hudson and their DNA flowed downriver, such as largemouth bass and pumpkinseed sunfish.
+Some common species didn’t show up in our DNA samples, which might have to do with the fishes’ own behaviors (where it swims in the water column) or how the DNA is copied using PCR.
+It’s possible that the DNA primers might not have bonded well enough due to variance of the target region or that our bioinformatics database doesn’t include those fish species yet.

-Overall, this project is helping the Park and its partners learn more about the applicability of eDNA in an urban estuarine environment and about local fish dynamics.
+Overall, this project helped the Park and its partners learn more about the applicability of eDNA in an urban estuarine environment and about local fish dynamics.